Courses

 | 2 |

-Supporting the Curriculum across the LifespanThe students will gain an understanding of how school curriculums have developed They will gain applicable knowledge of specific primary, post-primary and special school curriculums, that underpin the educational, social and lifelong learning outcomes for a diverse range of learners attending inclusive and special school settings, considering the UDL framework.
-Upon completion, the student will understand the tole of varying stakeholders in the development and purpose of specific curriculums and will be able to recognise different curriculum and support methods applied during examination period, and the link/benefits of further education.
+Supporting the CurriculumStudents will gain an understanding of how school curriculums have developed.
+They will gain applicable knowledge of specific primary, post-primary and special school curriculums that underpin the educational, social and lifelong learning outcomes for a diverse range of learners attending inclusive and special school settings.
+Students will examine the Universal Design for Learning (UDL) framework and recognise how the Universal Design for Learning (UDL) approach may enhance the student's engagement within the inclusive school environment.
+Students will understand the role of varying stakeholders in the development and purpose of specific curricula.
+Students will be able to recognise different curricula and analyse a variety of assessment methods as well as the support methods applied during the examination period.
 Learning Outcomes 1.
 Appraise the development of curriculums both in Ireland and Internationally, from a historical and contemporary perspective. |

 10 | Mandatory |